5queezer/rust-indicators/docs/advanced_cross_validation_integration_guide.md

 ## Conclusion

-Phase 4 integration provides powerful overfitting detection capabilities while maintaining full backward compatibility.
+Advanced Cross-Validation integration provides powerful overfitting detection capabilities while maintaining full backward compatibility.
 The enhanced validation methods offer more robust model evaluation at the cost of increased computation time.
-Use the convenience APIs and configuration builders to easily integrate Phase 4 into existing workflows.
+Use the convenience APIs and configuration builders to easily integrate Advanced Cross-Validation into existing workflows.